emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 Stable tag: 5.3
 License: GPLv2 or later

-Attractive Share buttons for Facebook, Twitter, LinkedIn, Pinterest and more, which do not track you, with no use of cookies.
+Share buttons for Facebook, Twitter, LinkedIn, Pinterest and more, which do not track you, with no use of cookies.

 == Description ==

 E-MAILiT share plugin

-> <a href="http://www.e-mailit.com/demos/demo1">Share Buttons</a> (demo)
+> <a href="http://www.e-mailit.com/demos/demo1">Share Buttons</a> (demo).

 * Increases your site's **traffic**.